Mike Dunleavy Jr.: Golden State Warriors (2002–2007)

 Dunleavy was selected by the Golden State Warriors third overall in the 2002 NBA draft.

 In November 2005, the Warriors signed Dunleavy to a 5-year, $44 million contract extension.
-The Warriors' general manager Chris Mullin said, "The way Mike performed, the way he conducted himself and the way we run our organization, we both felt it was something that we wanted."
-The deal drew criticism from fans, though, in light of the other large contracts that the Warriors franchise had signed, including those of Adonal Foyle and Derek Fisher.
 During the 2005–06 season, Dunleavy lost his starting role as small forward for a number of games, due partly to a shooting slump.
 He won back the starting job later in the season and was expected to start at his new position of power forward for the 2006–07 season.
 Some early struggles, however, prompted Warriors head coach Don Nelson to send Dunleavy back to the bench, juggling his lineup in search of better team chemistry and winning results.

 Indiana Pacers (2007–2011)

 On January 17, 2007, Dunleavy was dealt to the Indiana Pacers along with teammates Troy Murphy, Ike Diogu, and Keith McLeod for Stephen Jackson, Al Harrington, Šarūnas Jasikevičius, and Josh Powell.
 In his first full season with the Pacers, Dunleavy started all 82 games and averaged a career-high 19.1 points per game.

-During the 2010–2011 season, the Indiana Pacers advanced to the NBA playoffs for the first time since 2006 thanks to an end of the season win over the Washington Wizards coupled with a Charlotte Bobcats loss to the Orlando Magic.
+During the 2010–2011 season, the Indiana Pacers advanced to the NBA playoffs for the first time since 2006 thanks to a regular-season finale win over the Washington Wizards coupled with a Charlotte Bobcats loss to the Orlando Magic.
 Dunleavy scored 14 points in the 136–112 victory.
-Dunleavy also ended his career playoff drought of 9 years and 624 games.
-He was the second active leader in this category behind former Warriors and Pacers teammate Troy Murphy, who also ended his drought as a part of the Boston Celtics.
-Chris Wilcox of the Boston Celtics now holds the record.
+Dunleavy also ended his career playoff drought of nine years and 624 games.
+He was the second-active leader in this category behind former Warriors and Pacers teammate Troy Murphy, who also ended his drought as a part of the Boston Celtics.

 Milwaukee Bucks (2011–2013)

 Following the 2011 NBA lockout, Dunleavy signed a two-year, $7.5 million contract with the Milwaukee Bucks on December 10.
-His best game as a Buck came on November 3, 2012 when he recorded 29 points and 12 rebounds against the Cleveland Cavaliers.
+His best game as a Buck came on November 3, 2012, when he recorded 28 points and 13 rebounds against the Cleveland Cavaliers.